PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 });
 ```

-Here we are adding simple validation and message.
+Here, we are adding simple validation and message.

 Now, let's update our `registerUserAction` to use our schema to validate our fields by making the following changes.